Best Dive Computer For Beginners

 Warranty

-One way to tell the quality of your scuba gear is by the guarantee.
-All diving computers will include a one-year warranty while well-made ones will include around a two year.
+1 way to tell the quality of your scuba gear is by the guarantee.
+All diving computers will include a one year warranty while well made ones will include around a two year.
 Longer guarantees indicate higher substances used to make the product.
-Look for diving watches that have a two-year warranty whenever possible.
+Look for diving watches which have a two year warranty whenever possible.

 A dive watch can cost anywhere from $199 to upwards of 1700.
 If you’re just entering the sport of diving you might not need a fully equipped dive computer.
 Finding one that has the gauges and specs you need is essential.
-Sacrificing high-tech features can save you some money but might be missed when you create more expertise.
-Color screens will also raise costs and aren’t necessarily essential.
+Sacrificing high tech features can save you some money but might be missed when you create more expertise.
+Color screens will also raise cost and aren’t necessarily essential.